 These policies and contracts are for businesses and organisations who operate a website.

-An online trading website needs to incorporate terms and conditions that have been drafted specfically to comply with ecommerce regulations, such as our our Web Sales templates.
+An online trading website needs to incorporate terms and conditions that have been drafted specifically to comply with ecommerce regulations, such as our our Web Sales templates.
 Your terms of sale must be published on your website, accessible from any location and acceptance of the terms should be included as part of the purchase process.

 After an order is received you should immediately confirm by email the details, description and full price for the goods or services (including any delivery charges and payment details) together with information on the right to cancel if the buyer is a consumer.
-The email should also include your business name and geographical address to which the consumer may address any complaints, details of any guarantees or after-sales services and, if a contract lasts for more than a year or is open-ended, the contractual conditions for cancelling it.
+The email should also include your business name and geographical address to which the consumer may address any complaints, details of any guarantees or after-sales services and, if a contract lasts for more than a year or is open-ended, the contractual conditions for canceling it.

 More infomation about the laws that affect online traders in our Ecommerce Fact Sheet.